 In this way, one can express the intermediate values of every node in terms of the two sets of values at the primary inputs.
 If a BDD is built for these functions, then the intermediate state probabilities can be accurately computed.
 In order to compute the probabilities of internal transitions, one can use the BDD to construct the exclusive-OR function of two consecutive intermediate states.
-Thus, in the above example, the probability that the first transition of z occurs is $P(z(1) \oplus z(2))$ and the probability that the second transition occurs is

-$P(z(2) \oplus z(3))$.
+Thus, in the above example, the probability that the first transition of z occurs is $P(z(1)\oplus z(2))$ and the probability that the second transition occurs is $P(z(2) \oplus z(3))$.
 Once these XOR functions have been constructed, both of these probabilities can be computed from the BDD.
 The expected number of transitions at z in a clock cycle is, therefore, $E[n_z(T_c)] = P(z(1) \oplus z(2)) + P(z(2) \oplus z(3))$, and the transition density at z is $D(z) = E[n_z(T_c)]/T_c$.

 Using a BDD to perform these tasks implicitly means that the BDD variables are assumed independent.
-In the above example, this means that $x_1(1), x_1(2), x_2(1), \& x_2(2)$ are independent.
+In the above example, this means that $x_1(1)$, $x_1(2)$, $x_2(1)$, and $x_2(2)$ are independent.
 Thus, while some temporal correlation between z(1) and z(2) is taken care of (through the $\overline{x_1(1)}$ term), no temporal correlation between y(1) and y(2) is possible.
 The reason is that temporal and spatial independence are effectively assumed at the primary inputs.
 Hence the qualifications "Internally" in Table 1.

-Apart from this, the main disadvantage of this technique is its speed.
+One disadvantage of this technique is that it is computationally expensive.
 Since the BDD is built for the whole circuit, there will be cases where the technique breaks down because the required BDD may be too big.
-Thus the technique is limited to moderate sized circuits.
-The situation is actually worse than this, because a BDD function must be built for every intermediate state and for their pairwise XOR functions.
+As a result, this approach is limited to moderate sized circuits.
+The situation is actually potentially worse than this, because a BDD function must be built for every intermediate state and for their pairwise XOR functions.
 In cases where many intermediate transitions occur, even moderate sized circuits may be too big to handle.
-In absolute terms, and by way of comparison, the above three techniques can run on circuits with a few thousand gates in a matter of seconds, while the one large circuit (with 2779 gates) reported for this BDD-based approach takes over half an hour.
+In absolute terms, and by way of comparison, the previous three techniques can run on circuits with a few thousand gates in a matter of seconds, while the one large circuit (with 2779 gates) reported for this approach takes over half an hour (on a DEC-station 5900).
 Nevertheless, the technique has many desirable and interesting features.